mburnayev/mb_website/README.md

 Link codebase to Firebase project | GitHub workflows added as well | ✅ Add resume to Firebase | ~~Maybe use Cloud Storage~~ Cloud Storage has been moved to Firebase's Blaze (paid) plan, so I set up a free web server on an Oracle Cloud Compute instance | ✅
 Add link to redirect to my resume on website | - | ✅
+Fill in descriptions for experience |  | ✅
-Find nice components to add to website where necessary | in progress | - Make UI generally more appealing | in progress | - Create switch to turn on the funk | - | -
-Copy over existing resume logic as base for funky version | - | - Rework funky website accordingly | - | -
+Make UX generally more appealing, fix UI | in progress | - Create switch to turn on the funk | in progress | - Copy over existing resume logic as base for funky version | - | - Rework funky website accordingly | - | -
 Do some testing on different browsers | - | -
-Deploy website | - | -
+Deploy website | - | ✅
+Fix website deployment | it's publicly available, but I get an incompatible Node version error? | -

 ## Note
 A development server for this project can be run using `npm run dev` and accessed on localhost:3000